ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 Because of how OAuth works, you will not be able register or login with GitHub locally, as stated in the terminal:

-> Could not find Github Client ID and or Github Client Secret.
-OAuth with Github will not be available
+> Could not find GitHub Client ID and or GitHub Client Secret.
+OAuth with GitHub will not be available

-If you want to try the OAuth functionallity, use the deployed version found here: https://bdsa2024group8chirprazor2025.azurewebsites.net/
+If you want to try the OAuth functionality, use the deployed version found here: https://bdsa2024group8chirprazor2025.azurewebsites.net/
 ## How to run test suite locally
 ### Prerequisites
 1. Clone the repository.
 Follow the steps outlined in the previous section.